 Now that you’ve got the basic gist and all kinds of cool ideas floating around your noggin, here are a few tips to make sure your DIY skin art is a success.

-- Use the eraser in the Overlay palette to get rid of any lines or parts of an image you don’t want.
+- Use the eraser in the Graphic palette to get rid of any lines or parts of an image you don’t want.

 - If you’re making a wordy masterpiece, make sure to flip your image horizontally before you save it.
 Otherwise, the text will display backward when you transfer it to your skin.